Sedranadr117/Mithaq/README.md

-# 📱 Government Complaint Management System - Citizen Mobile App (Flutter)
+# 📱 ميثـــاق (Mithaq) - Government Complaint Management System

-This is the official mobile application for citizens, developed using **Flutter**, as part of the integrated Government Complaint Management System.
+**ميثـــاق** (Mithaq) is the official mobile application for citizens, developed using **Flutter**, as part of the integrated Government Complaint Management System.

 The application provides a seamless and transparent digital channel for citizens to report complaints against specific government entities and track their resolution process.